kdeldycke/awesome-billing/README.md

 # 💰 Awesome Billing and Payments

-In a [Cloud computing overview Standford class](http://web.stanford.edu/class/cs349d/docs/L01_overview.pdf), the cloud software stack is presented as such:
+In a Standford class on [Cloud computing overview](http://web.stanford.edu/class/cs349d/docs/L01_overview.pdf), the software stack is presented as such:

 ![](cloud-software-stack-billing.png)